-Make no mistake: Our bodies need a careful balance of both macronutrients and micronutrients to function.
-These two categories of nutrients are essentially the building blocks of our nutrition, working in tandem to ensure that a variety of our different systems are running at a cellular level—sometimes even smaller.
+Make no mistake: our bodies need a careful balance of both macronutrients and micronutrients to function.
+These two categories of nutrients are essentially the building blocks of our nutrition, working in tandem to ensure that a variety of our different systems are running at a cellular level—sometimes even smaller.*

 Specifically: carbohydrates, protein, and fats.
 They’re all essential for unique reasons, and play a major role in the way our body functions—specifically functions like energy-yielding metabolism.*

-The carbs we eat are broken down into glucose and other monosaccharides, which is metabolized into adenosine triphosphate, or ATP.
+The carbs we eat are broken down into glucose and other monosaccharides, which are metabolized into adenosine triphosphate, or ATP.
 If you remember from high school biology, ATP is a type of cellular energy used to fuel everything from exercise and brain function to cellular processes.
 A pretty big deal, right?
-As such, carbohydrates should represent 45% to 65% of your daily caloric intake, depending on how active you are.* (1,2)
+As such, carbohydrates should represent 45% to 65% of our daily caloric intake, depending on how active you are.* (1,2)

 Protein plays an important role in enzyme support and muscle protein synthesis.
 One crucial thing to understand is that proteins are actually made up of building blocks called amino acids—twenty amino acids used by the human body, to be precise.
 Nine of these amino acids are considered essential, which means they can't be made by the body—you have to get them through the diet.
 (One easy way to hit protein intake requirements is with a high-quality protein powder—ideally one that delivers a complete amino acid profile, like Essential Protein).
 When we consume protein, our body breaks it down into these individual amino acids to serve a variety of different essential functions in the body—including a role in the production of more protein.
 Pretty cool.* (3)